 Come Holy Spirit, fill the hearts of your faithful and kindle in them the fire of your love.
 Send forth your Spirit and they shall be created.
 And You shall renew the face of the earth.

 O, God, who by the light of the Holy Spirit, did instruct the hearts of the faithful, grant that by the same Holy Spirit we may be truly wise and ever enjoy His consolations, Through Christ Our Lord, Amen.

 - This prayer calls to mind the fundamental things the Holy Spirit gives us:

 - Divine love

-- We can recite this prayer upon rising in the morning, at the beginning of a time of prayer or spiritual reading, before Mass, before beginning any work, including study and our professional work.
+- We can recite this prayer upon rising in the morning, at the beginning of a time of prayer or spiritual reading, and before Mass.

 - It is a way of dealing with the Holy Spirit individually as the person he is.